gabrielclimb/openweatherdatacolllect/README.md

 ## Prerequisites
 - Docker
 - Docker Compose
-- Python 3.8 or higher (for local setup without Docker)
+- Python 3.10 or higher
-- Make (optional, for convenience)
+- Make

 ## Configuration
 Create a `.env` file in the root directory of the project with the necessary environment variables: